skybert/skybert-net/src/talks/um-oidc-and-scim-demo/slides.md

 - No future changes needed in ECE, NG & Co (auth, authz, identity)
 - They just need to support UM

 ---

+## Design goals in UM backend 🚀

+- Use open standards for everything (auth, authz, identity)
+- No vendor lock-in

+---